luisdelaye/Mexstrain/README.md

 ### Curate the files containing the names of geographic localities

 Now comes the toughest part: to assure that the names of the geographic localities are spelled the same in all files.
 First, a bit of background.
 We will asume that you have a local Nextstrain installation.
 Nextstrain store the name of geographic localities in two files: color_ordering.tsv and lat_longs.tsv.
 These files live in: ncov/defaults/ wihtin your Nextstrain installation directory.
-The first file (color_ordering.tsv) is used by Nextstrain to know if a given locality is a 'location', 'division', 'country' or a 'region'; the second file (lat_longs.tsv) keeps the geographic coordinates of all the places found in color_ordering.tsv.
+The first file (color_ordering.tsv) is used by Nextstrain to know if a given locality is a 'region', 'country', 'division' or a 'location'; the second file (lat_longs.tsv) keeps the geographic coordinates of all the places found in color_ordering.tsv.
 These files were prepared by the people from Nextstrain and share the same geographic localities.

 The names of the geographic localities in color_ordering.tsv and lat_longs.tsv have to match those in metadata.tsv.
 However, this is not always the case because the names in metadata.tsv are captured by many different people around the world and sometimes these people introduce typos.
 In addition, the names in metadata.tsv can be in diverse lenguages while in color_ordering.tsv most names (but not all!) are in English.
 In addition, there can be geographic localities in metadata.tsv that are lacking in color_ordering.tsv and lat_longs.tsv.
 These lacking localities have to be added to color_ordering.tsv and lat_longs.tsv.